 So, why are rents so high?
 Well, here is a picture of San Francisco from 2018.
 It has gotten (much) worse since then.

 People have lived in places like New York and San Francisco, because of the career opportunity and like-minded community.
 Prior to the pandemic, there was such a talent drain out of small cities and towns, at least half of my high school class left.

 People have lived in places like New York and San Francisco, because of the career opportunity and like-minded communities.
 Before the pandemic, there was such a talent drain out of small cities and towns, at least half of my high school class left.

 Now, anyone (liberals, queers and ambitious women) can find a community and employment from anywhere.
 Paying $2000 a month for a bedroom with no windows isn’t a requirement to have the career you want.
 And it’s much easier to access community online than it was 20 years ago.

-These migrators have driven up all the prices for everyone.
-Because after San Francisco or Manhattan, everything seems cheap.
+These migrators are creating price pressures everywhere.
+After San Francisco or Manhattan, everything seems cheap.

 In the long run, no. When inflation drops, prices don’t fall.
 Prices just stop going up so dramatically.
 We might see some little price blips along the way, and there may be a period of deflation, where prices go down, but those blips will be temporary.

-However, the cost of some products may go down.
-Historically, both manufacturing moving overseas and improvements in technology have lowered electronics costs.
-The laptop I am typing this on was about half the price of my first laptop, purchased over 20 years ago.
+However, in some cases, the prices of goods may go down.
+Historically, manufacturing moving overseas and improvements in technology have lowered electronics costs.
+The laptop I am typing this on was about half the price of my first laptop, purchased decades ago.
 Clothes are much cheaper.